Womble Bond Dickinson UK LLP - True Picture

 We're truly passionate about making a legal career more accessible to local students who aspire to become lawyers and welcome applications from those who have a genuine interest in law.

 All candidates will need to start their application with a registration form – which also enables us to obtain contextualised info through Rare's CRS.
-Following this, everyone who has registered and is eligible will be invited to complete our blended high potential assessment, which consists of an online assessment and a pre-recorded video interview.
+Following this, everyone who has registered and is eligible will be invited to complete our blended high potential assessment.

 Following the blended high potential assessment, we shortlist candidates for our assessment day.